Enhancing the biodiversity of our wetland environment for native species to flourish is of high importance.

-The University of SA are continuing to monitor these important refuse sites and the Government undertook a release of both species, that were held in captivity, on Mundoo Island following the drought recovery period.
+The University of Adelaide (Dr Scotte Wedderburn) are continuing to monitor these important refuge sites and the Government undertook a release of both species, that were held in captivity, on Mundoo Island following the drought recovery period.

 Native fish re-introductions were undertaken on Mundoo Island in the week of 26th -30th March, 2012 by the Department of Environment and Natural Resources, Critical Fish Habitat Project.